georgesmith46/certinfo-rs/README.md

 # certinfo-rs

-Experimental CLI tool for retrieving certificate info from a host using HTTPS
+Experimental CLI tool for retrieving TLS certificate information for a TCP connection